Sanmaisnam/data-pipeline_currency-exchange/README.md

 ---

-This project is to construct a data pipeline using Google Cloud BigQuery and Airflow.
+This project constructs a data pipeline for daily update of euro values (value in terms of euro currency) and exchange rates for all currencies using Google Cloud BigQuery and Airflow.

 ## Setup